PennLINC/FlywheelTools/Paper.md

 over existing data in a project and tabulates information about scanning sequences, BIDS metadata, and gear jobs that have been run.
 These 3 tables are saved internally and then passed as input to an R markdown script that generates a dynamic HTML report.
-The HTML report is designed to be easy to read and interpret for users at any skill level.
 The data are also saved as output for the user to access and analyse at their own discretion.

 # Discussion